AxonIQ/code-samples/reset-handler/README.md

 ### Using Axon Framework

-Axon Framework provides another easy way to do it using the `StreamingEventProcessor` methods, namely `shutDown`, `resetTokens` and `start`.
+Axon Framework provides another easy way to do it using the `StreamingEventProcessor` methods, namely `shutdown`, `resetTokens` and `start`.
+Since Axon Framework 5, `TrackingEventProcessor` has been removed in favor of `PooledStreamingEventProcessor`, which is the only implementation of `StreamingEventProcessor` you'll encounter, and these methods are now asynchronous, returning a `CompletableFuture` instead of blocking.
 When doing it through Axon Framework, the application instance doing the operation should be the one having the claim of the token.

+> Note: as of Axon Framework 5, tokens carry a `mask` used to support (un)claiming individual segments.
+This sample
+> has no meaningful data to preserve across a reset, so it always performs a full reset to the start of the event
+> stream (`resetTokens()`) rather than migrating an existing token's mask.
+If you're adapting this sample to a real
+> application with an existing token store, consult the Axon Framework 5 migration guide for the token store schema
+> changes before resetting tokens that must retain their claim/mask state.

 > We recommend checking
 > the [FrameworkEventProcessorRestController.java](https://github.com/AxonIQ/code-samples/blob/master/reset-handler/src/main/java/io/axoniq/framework/FrameworkEventProcessorRestController.java)